jeffbski/accum/README.md

 `accum` provides several factory methods for use:

- - The default automatic method - `accum(listenerFn)` constructs a pass-through stream which checks if the first chunk is a Buffer and if so returns a concatenated Buffer of all the data, otherwise if it is a string then returns a concatenated string, otherwise returns a raw array.
+ - The default automatic method - `accum(listenerFn)` constructs a write stream which checks if the first chunk is a Buffer and if so returns a concatenated Buffer of all the data, otherwise if it is a string then returns a concatenated string, otherwise returns a raw array.
 The `listenerFn` signature is `function(alldata)`.
 The `listenerFn` is called after all the data is received just prior to the `end` event being emitted.

 ```javascript
 var accum = require('accum');